 So, when the insured receives the claim check from the insurance company, they will need to get the lienholder to sign the check in order to cash it and pay the repair shop.
 If your vehicle is a total loss, the insurance company will write the check for the vehicle's actual cash value (ACV) minus your deductible, and send it to you.
 You then will sign the check and forward it to the lender to pay off the loan.

 When You Own Your Car Outright

-Of course, if you own your car outright and there is no loan involved, the insurance company will write the check directly to you, and then it's off to the Bahamas if you want, I suppose.
+Of course, if you own your car outright and there is no loan involved, the insurance company will write the check directly to you.
 But there is one very important thing to keep in mind.
 If you decide not to use the proceeds from your claim payment to fix your vehicle, you are likely to run into some trouble with your insurance company if you get into another accident.

-That's because they will not pay you for any pre-existing damages.
+That's because they will not pay for any pre-existing damages.
 In other words, the insurer will make a determination as to whether damages to your vehicle were caused by the most recent accident or were there before.
-And you can bet that if there is any uncertainty, they will attribute the damage to the prior accident and refuse to pay.
+You can be sure that if there is any uncertainty, they will attribute the damage to the prior accident and refuse to pay.
 Who can blame them?
-They paid for them once already and if you decided not repair your car with the proceeds, that's your problem.
-So, if you are thinking about not fixing your vehicle when you get your claim check, you might want to think again.
+They paid for them once already.
+So, if you are thinking about not fixing your vehicle when you get your claim check, you might want to reconsider.